[This is an extensively revised version of an article I wrote in 2003.]

 A person with a Fire sign rising may believe that they are extroverted, or should be, even if their primary planets are not.
 This may give rise to torment, confusion, and lack of realism or self acceptance.

 Similarly, a person with Saturn in the First House may believe that caution is the way to be, at the expense of their more creative, adventurous, and expressive planets.

-When a planet becomes very strong in a person's chart, or very influential (e.g. aspecting many other planets, especially the Lights), then its themes predominate in the person's life.
+When a planet becomes very strong in a person's chart, or very influential (e.g. aspecting many other planets, especially the Lights and the Ascendant), its themes predominate in the person's life.

-1. At an angle (z, c, b) to the Ascendant within 5 degrees .
-This is the strongest factor of all.
+1. At a focal angle to the Ascendant within 5 degrees .
+This is one of the strongest factors of all.

-2. Alone in half of the sky (not necessarily by hemisphere), i.e. two houses empty on either side from a planet.
+2. Alone in half of the sky, i.e. two houses empty on either side from a planet.